+SOC 387Z • Cross Cultural Experience 4 Credits.
 An intensive experience of living and communicating in another culture for a minimum of two months.
 Student is fully immersed in the culture as much as possible and guided by a mentor from the host culture.

-Prerequisites: ANT 200U; Systems (G) course; Application approved by the department prior to the experience.
+Prerequisites: ANT 200U; Systems (G) course; application approved by the department prior to the experience.
 Grade exceptions: Graded on an S/U basis.
 Offered: Occasionally.
-Special Notes: Students may receive credit for only one of the following: SOC385, SOC 387Z, and SOC389.
+Special Notes: Students may receive credit for only one of the following: SOC 385, SOC 387Z, or SOC389.